OGsiji/Data-Warehousing-with-Airflow/README.md

 2. **Standard DAG (`data_warehouse_etl_dag.py`)**: This is a more **advanced, robust DAG** designed with **best practices** in mind.
 It includes a structured arrangement, optimized code, and proper software specifications for scalability and maintainability.
 This DAG follows the industry-standard workflow patterns, ensuring that the ETL process is efficient, reusable, and production-ready.

    ![Standard DAG](images/airflow1.png)  <!-- Replace with actual image path -->

-Both DAGs perform the same operations, but the standard one incorporates a more **organized structure**, **error handling**, **logging**, and **monitoring capabilities** to ensure smooth execution at scale.
-Whether you're a beginner or a pro, both DAGs demonstrate the power and flexibility of Airflow in building ETL pipelines.

 ## Data Warehouse Design